aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pdfsaveoptions/custompropertiesexport/_index.md

 Default value is None.

-Metadata value is not supported when saving to PDF/A. Standard will be used instead.
+Metadata value is not supported when saving to PDF/A. Standard will be used instead for PDF/A-1 and PDF/A-2 and None for PDF/A-4.

 Standard value is not supported when saving to PDF 2.0.
 Metadata will be used instead.